JiandaWang/MaJyang/README.md

 - Currently, it only supports when your hand is 门清 / メンゼンチン / all concealed.
 - Please use default single color background in game for stability.
 - Please ensure your hand in the screenshot is not covered by any animation effect or your mouse cursor.

+# Adjust the resolution
+If your resolution is different, you still can use the pre-trained model, but with some small adaption.
+Note: some parameters are imported from the notebook "Separation".
+You will need to do changes there.

+- ***g_EgoHandCropLeftUpperX_int, g_EgoHandCropLeftUpperY_int, g_EgoHandCropRightLowerX_int, g_EgoHandCropRightLowerY_int***:
+These parameters define the upper left and lower right corner of the rectangle including all tiles in your hand.
+Please refer the pillow documention for the coordinate definition. ***Unit: pixel***
+- ***g_EgoHandCropMinPaiArea_int***:
+Minimal area for one tile.
+This thershold is used to filter out possible small contour of "noise" from the screenshot. ***Unit: pixel^2***
+- ***g_EgoHandGaussKSize_int***:
+As the screenshot is taken directly from the game, usually no Gaussian filter is necessary.
+But since the tiles are displayed very closed to each other, we have to blur the screenshot a little bit so that the contours can be found correctly. ***Unit: pixel***
+- ***g_AvgW_int, g_AvgH_int***:
+Average width and height of one tile. ***Unit: pixel***